Enhancing OLAP Resilience at LinkedIn: Zone-Aware Placement and Rebalancing

 \subsection{Production Results}

-We deployed both the MZ-aware assignment algorithm and the impact-free rebalance procedure in our production environment that spans $\sim$200 clusters, runs on 10,000+ server pods, hosts $\sim$250 tables, and $\sim$10~PB of data.
+We deployed both the MZ-aware assignment algorithm and the impact-free rebalance procedure in our production environment that spans 250+ clusters, 5{,}500+ hosts, and 4{,}500+ tables hosting $\sim$10~PB of data (Table~\ref{tab:deployment-scale}).

 Over the past 12 months, MZ-aware assignment has sustained over 99.9\% production availability despite daily node churn of up to 7\% per cluster and more than 50 on-demand scaling events, with incremental reassignments that avoid large-scale segment movement under steady-state operation.
-Before MZ-aware placement, draining a single maintenance zone could leave tables serving queries with up to 33\% of their data missing.
-With MZ-aware assignment, zone drains complete with no impact on query completeness or latency.

-During the past 24 months of serving, impact-free rebalance has guaranteed safety, idempotency, and minimum operational effort during cluster scalings.
-Meanwhile, this procedure has also completed a zero-downtime, in-place migration of all Pinot production data from the legacy data distribution and deployment to the cloud-native infrastructure with MZ-aware layout within 6 months.
-This migration moved over 10~PB of segment data across thousands of server instances without a single SLA violation.
+During the past 24 months of serving, impact-free rebalance has guaranteed safety, idempotency, and minimum operational effort during cluster scalings---including an in-place migration of all Pinot production data to our MZ-aware layout within 6 months.
+This migration moved over 10~PB of segment data across 5{,}500+ hosts without a single SLA violation.